IBM/kubernetes-driver/docs/user-guide/building-a-resource.md

 There is a side effect to this.
 The object will now be cleaned up on either the first transition’s cleanup rules or the second’s.

-For example, if we deploy the same object on both Create and Start (so it is updated on Start), the object is set to be cleaned up on both Stop and Delete (so will usually be removed on Stop as this is called before Delete).
+For example, if you deploy the same object on both Create and Start (so it is updated on Start), the object is set to be cleaned up on both Stop and Delete (so will usually be removed on Stop as this is called before Delete).
 This is ok, as the Delete call will not fail if the object has been removed previously, however this may not be your desired behaviour.

 ## Deploy Helm Charts